Skip to main content

 Collection Instructions

-Citrated plasma samples should be collected by double centrifugation.
-Blood should be collected in a blue-top tube containing 3.2% buffered sodium citrate.1 Evacuated collection tubes must be filled to completion to ensure a proper blood to anticoagulant ratio.2,3 The sample should be mixed immediately by gentle inversion at least six times to ensure adequate mixing of the anticoagulant with the blood.
-A discard tube is not required prior to collection of coagulation samples, except when using a winged blood collection device (ie, "butterfly"), in which case a discard tube should be used.4,5 When noncitrate tubes are collected for other tests, collect sterile and nonadditive (red-top) tubes prior to citrate (blue-top) tubes.
-Any tube containing an alternate anticoagulant should be collected after the blue-top tube.
+Blood should be collected in a blue-top tube containing 3.2% buffered sodium citrate.14 Evacuated collection tubes must be filled to completion to ensure a proper blood-to-anticoagulant ratio.15,16 The sample should be mixed immediately by gentle inversion at least six times to ensure adequate mixing of the anticoagulant with the blood.
+A discard tube is not required prior to collection of coagulation samples unless the sample is collected using a winged (butterfly) collection system.
+With a winged blood collection set a discard tube should be drawn first to account for the dead space of the tubing and prevent under-filling of the evacuated tube.17,18 When noncitrate tubes are collected for other tests, collect sterile and nonadditive (red-top) tubes prior to citrate (blue-top) tubes.
+Any tube containing an alternative anticoagulant should be collected after the blue-top tube.
 Gel-barrier tubes and serum tubes with clot initiators should also be collected after the citrate tubes.
 Centrifuge for 10 minutes and carefully remove 2/3 of the plasma using a plastic transfer pipette, being careful not to disturb the cells.
-Deliver to a plastic transport tube, cap, and recentrifuge for 10 minutes.
-Use a second plastic pipette to remove the plasma, staying clear of the platelets at the bottom of the tube.
+Deliver to a plastic transport tube, cap, and recentifuge for 10 minutes.
+Use a second plastic pipette to remove plasma, staying clear of the platelets at the bottom of the tube.
 Transfer the plasma into a Labcorp PP transpak frozen purple tube with screw cap (Labcorp No. 49482).
 Freeze immediately and maintain frozen until tested.
-To avoid delays in turnaround time when requesting multiple tests on frozen samples, please submit separate frozen specimens for each test requested.
+To avoid delays in turnaround time when, please submit separate frozen specimens for each test requested.

 Please print and use the Volume Guide for Coagulation Testing to ensure proper draw volume.